kaven276/noradle/lib/steps.md

 * when feedback page url is called, node can recognize it's a feedback url, and using MD5 value to index find out then kept feedback page and response to browser and delete the kept feedback page
 * This will prevent from repeat/refresh the post/_c url.

-# oracle's PMON and process control parameters
+# oracle's "PMON" and process control parameters (ok)